Ronaldss/PuppyGame/README.md

 # PuppyGame

-small game project, under development.
+Small game project, under development.
 With knowledge in javascript.